-We have now completed the frist 200 lessons of A Course in Miracles.
-Their cumulative lesson – which they have emphasized in various forms, over and over – is simply that we are not bodies, and that this truth represents our liberation.
+We have now completed the first 200 lessons of A Course in Miracles.
+Their cumulative lesson – which they have emphasized in various forms, over and over – is simply that we are not bodies, and there is no world, and that together, these statements form a single truth, the recognition of which is our liberation.

 The suffering that we have long endured, whatever form it takes, has always been driven by our identification with the body, and its vulnerabilities and weaknesses.
-The body is not the problem!
+It has always take the world seriously as the body’s home, and both the threat against – and the source of any meaningful defense against – its survival.
+But the body is not the problem!
 The identification with it is.

 I am not a body.
 I am free.

 For I am still as God created me (W-pI.Rvi.in.3:3-5).